Ancash/ancash.github.io/_posts/bazaar/commands/2022-12-10-bazaar-cmd-reload.md

 ```yaml
 /bz reload
 ```
-As the name suggests, the plugin will be reloaded. \
+As the name suggests, the plugin will be reloaded.
+Reloads everything.
+Only executable on MC server.
 Permission: *bazaar.reload*